COVIDAnalytics/DELPHI/README.md

 http://www.covidanalytics.io/

-The code was written with Mathematica 12.1 but should work with any version greater than 10.0.
+The notebook code was written with Mathematica 12.1 but should work with any version greater than 10.0.

+We also included a python implementation using scipy.solve_ivp.
+It has been tested on Python 3.7.

 Documentation is contained in the pdf document: DELPHI_Explainer.